 Pros and Cons of Short Term Insurance

-If you chose to cancel your coverage at any point, you may do so.
-If the coverage is covered during the first 10 days of purchase, you usually receive a full refund.
-If the coverage is cancelled after the first 10 days, you usually receive a prorated refund based on the unused benefit.
+If you chose to cancel your short term plan coverage at any point, you may do so.
+If the coverage is covered during the first 10 days of purchase, you receive a full refund.
+If the coverage is cancelled during the first 10 days, you usually receive a prorated refund based on the unused benefit.

 You will usually be denied short-term health insurance coverage if any of the following apply to you: